 I handed him a small wad of bills — everything I had left after paying Eddie and the kid.
 “Lead the way, Lieutenant.”

 Don’t get the wrong idea about Lt.
 Carmody.
 He’s not a crooked cop, not as cops go.
 If he thinks you’re guilty of a serious crime, there’s no sum big enough buy him off.
 But this was different.
-To him, I was a freelancer named Harold Martin who did some hush-hush work for Intelligence, and he was doing some well-paid moonlighting after hours.
+To him, I was a freelancer named Harold Martin who sometimes did some hush-hush work for Intelligence, and he was simply engaging in time-honored tradition of some well-paid moonlighting after hours.
 I never ask if he claims the income on his tax forms, none of my business — but I do know he lives awfully well for a Lieutenant in the Guard.